Economic antisemitism: Stereotypes and canards

+These stereotypes of Jews arose from Jews' involvement in money lending, making them "greedy and unproductive" for engaging in this usury, in the eyes of the Christian world.
+However, Jews often had no choice but to enter this market as they were often banned from pursuing other careers.
+Due to restrictions on Christians lending to other Christians and charging interest, Jews were funneled into these roles.
+If they were not moneylenders, they often held other positions in business, such as merchants, traders, and shopkeepers.

 Statistics

-The Anti Defamation League conducted a poll in Europe in 2007 that asked respondents if they agreed with the statement that "Jews have too much power in international financial markets".
+The Anti-Defamation League conducted a poll in Europe in 2007 that asked respondents if they agreed with the statement that "Jews have too much power in international financial markets".
 Polling data showed that respondents agreed with that statement as follows: 61% in Hungary, 43% in Austria, 40% in Switzerland, 40% in Belgium, 21% in the United Kingdom and 13% in the Netherlands.

-Another poll conducted by the ADL in 2009 found that 31% of Europeans surveyed blamed Jews for the global financial crisis that began in 2008.
+Another poll conducted by the ADL in 2009 found that 31% of Europeans surveyed blamed Jews for the 2008 financial crisis.

 Motivations

 Allegations of unethical business practices

 William I. Brustein describes popular economic antisemitism in Europe before the 19th century as based on accusations of Jews using alleged unethical business practices in second-hand trade, petty commerce and money-lending.

 In the 17th and the 18th centuries, anecdotal remarks from Christian merchants and traders show that there were negative feelings towards Jewish business people, who were sometimes regarded as liars or cheats.
 Werner Sombart hypothesized that the perceptions of cheating or dishonesty were simply a manifestation of Christian frustration at innovative commercial practices of Jews, which were contrary to the customs and traditions of the Christian merchants but were otherwise ethical.